-- Special Program and Learning Communities (32 responses) - Policy Suggestion: - 1.
-Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learning-community-type supports to wider groups of students. - Potential Research Questions: - What about learning communities make them so successful? - Are there aspects of what make learning communities successful that could be extended to all students? - How can we ensure new and continuing students have the opportunity to join learning communities? - How can Guided Pathways be further developed to capitalize on what we know is successful about learning communities?). - Counseling (27 responses) - Policy Suggestion: - 1.
-Evaluate what funding, resources, or structural changes would be needed to ensure all students have access to the high quality counseling services that Chabot provides. - •Frequent mentions of multiple programs and services - Policy Suggestion: - 1.
+- Special Program and Learning Communities (32 responses) - Policy Implications for Consideration: - 1.
+Research how to expand learning communities (e.g., Umoja, Puente, CIN, MESA, FYE, Guided Pathways, etc.) and learningcommunity-type supports to wider groups of students. - Potential Research Questions: - What about learning communities make them so successful? - Are there aspects of what make learning communities successful that could be extended to all students? - How can we ensure new and continuing students have the opportunity to join learning communities? - How can Guided Pathways be further developed to capitalize on what we know is successful about learning communities?). - Counseling (27 responses)Policy Implications for Consideration: - 1.
+Evaluate what funding, resources, or structural changes would be needed to ensure all students have access to the high quality counseling services that Chabot provides. - Frequent mentions of multiple programs and servicesPolicy Implications for Consideration: - 1.
 Ensure that support for students' financial, technological, academic, and basic needs continues.